prakashydv/prakashydv.github.io/hakyll-dev/posts/2017-06-07-OverTheWire.markdown

 ## BANDIT14 | SSH login using key sshkey.private | 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e
 The password for the next level has to be retrieved by submitting the password of the current level to port 30000 on localhost.
 Since we logged in using the private key, once we login we can see the actual password by `cat /etc/bandit_pass/bandit14`. now nc can be used to connect to localhost:30000 .
-Pipe the previous cat command with `nv localhost 30000` to see password to the next level.
+Pipe the previous cat command with `nc localhost 30000` to see password to the next level.

 ## BANDIT15 | BfMYroe26WYalil77FoDi9qh59eK5xNr